gamesbook/protograf/docs/source/customised_shapes.rst

 *Radii* are the lines drawn from the *centroid* of a Triangle towards its vertices.

-Example x.
+Example 9.
 Triangle: Radii
 ++++++++++++++++++++++++++

-.. |ti1| image:: images/customised/equtri_perbii_slice.png
+.. |ti1| image:: images/custom/triangle/triangle_radii.png
    :width: 330

 ===== ======